ddewaele/com.ecs.samples.spring.simple.rest/README.md

 - Added `<mvc:annotation-driven>` to support for new Spring MVC features such as declarative validation with @Valid, HTTP message conversion with @RequestBody/@ResponseBody, new field conversion architecture, etc
 - Added `<tx:annotation-driven>` to enable the transactional behavior based on annotations.

 ##EntityManagerFactory

+As we are in the business of storing / retrieving locations we need a persistence layer in place.
+We're using standard JPA inside our Spring container, using Hibernate as the vendor.

+The first thing we need to define is an EntityManagerFactory.
 The simplest way to create an EntityManagerFactory bean is to define it like this:

 	<bean id="entityManagerFactory" class="org.springframework.orm.jpa.LocalContainerEntityManagerFactoryBean">
 		<property name="dataSource" ref="dataSource" />